The 30 Best Fashion Trends of 2018

 "This is another '90s trend that came back in full force in 2018," Babul says.
 "I love this trend because it is perfect for the girl on the go."
 Wear it around your waist (not over your shoulder) to avoid looking like you're trying too hard.

 "Performance (stretch, wicking, et cetera) fabrics are showing up in casual clothing (not just active) making men's daily wear work better with daily life," Anderson notes.
 "Guys now can get all the benefits of their active clothing while still looking polished and put together."
-For proof, gents, check out these 8 Running Shirts As Stylish As They Are Cooling.

 "I love this trend because adding variety to your otherwise skinny jean wardrobe is brilliant," Smith says.
 "They're still flattering and definitely comfortable."